DeevKapoor/fcc-drum-machine/README.md

 This project is open-source and available under the MIT License.
 ```

-### Notes on the `README.md`:
-- It highlights the fact that this project is part of the FreeCodeCamp **Front-End Libraries** course.
-- It includes instructions for running the project locally and how to run the tests.
-- You can replace `your-username` with your actual GitHub username in the clone link.

-This should make the repository clear for others who might find your project helpful or want to use it as a reference.
-Let me know if you need any further modifications!
+### Key Changes:
+- **Demo**: Added a section where users can check out the live demo of your project.
+Replace `your-username` with your GitHub username, and make sure your app is deployed to GitHub Pages (as described in previous steps).
+- **Link to Demo**: The link is provided under the Demo section (`https://your-username.github.io/fcc-drum-machine/`), where users can view the live version of the Drum Machine.

+This will allow others to easily view and interact with your project online.